Leopard cub rescued from Mumbai suburb

 The big cat was first spotted in the adjoining building, Woodland Avenue, around 9.30 a.m.
 “I was taking a photo of the car, when I saw a creature, who I assumed was a stray dog.
 When I tried to shoo it away, the creature came out, and then I realised that it was a leopard,” Suresh Shinde, a resident of the building, said.

-Mr. Shinde raised the alarm.
+Mr. Shinde raised an alarm.
 The building’s watchman, Mohit Lal, said he tried to hit the leopard with a stick to shoo it away after which it jumped into Woodland Crest.